mulugithub/math-magicians/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Math Magician App] <a name="about-project"></a>
+# 📖 [Awesome Movie App] <a name="about-project"></a>

-**[Math Magician App]** Math magician app is a single-page app.
-Users can perform perform arithmetic operations and Fetch random Quotes using API.
+**[Awesome Movie App]** The Math Magician app is a single-page app.
+Users can perform arithmetic operations and Fetch random Quotes using API.
 Built with React and API.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> This app  bulit with React, CSS and API
+> This app bulit with React, Javascript and API
 <details>
   <summary>Structure</summary>
   <ul>